gcmicros/music-bookmarks/state.md

   - Added detailed JSDoc comments to all functions
   - Added verbose logging throughout the application
   - Added a verbose mode option to show debug information
+- Modularized the codebase:
+  - Split functionality into separate modules
+  - Created a clean project structure
+  - Improved maintainability and readability
+  - Made the code more testable and extensible

 ## Next Steps
-- Test the enhanced logging functionality
+- Test the modularized codebase
 - Consider adding a progress bar for downloads
 - Consider implementing a retry mechanism for failed downloads
 - Consider adding support for other video platforms